Business Water Price Increase 2023

 Ofwat

-Ofwat acknowledges the lack of effective competition in the business water market for small businesses.
+Ofwat recognises the absence of effective competition in the business water market, particularly for small businesses.

-Without effective competition, Ofwat maintains that the current price cap mechanism is appropriate and necessary to protect smaller business customers from paying prices that do not reflect costs or the quality of service they receive.
+Given this lack of competition, Ofwat argues that the current price cap mechanism is both appropriate and essential.
+This is to ensure that smaller business customers are protected from paying prices that do not accurately reflect the costs or the quality of service they receive.

 UK Water Retailer Council

-The UK Water Retailer Council commissioned this report which analyses the effectiveness of regulation in the non-household water market.
+The UK Water Retailer Council, consisting of business water suppliers in the deregulated market, has commissioned a report analysing the effectiveness of regulation in the non-household water market.

-The report argues that the cost to serve the smallest customers significantly exceeds the retail fee they can charge.
-The council recommends that the Retail Exit Code be amended to incorporate a 55% increase in the Allowed Retail Cost per Customer.
+Consequently, the Council recommends a revision of the Retail Exit Code to allow for a 55% increase in the Allowed Retail Cost per Customer.

 The Strategic Panel